Chinkichoudhary/E-commerce-sales-dashboard-power-bi-/README.md

 * Implement Power BI forecasting and RLS.
 * Publish to Power BI Service with scheduled data refresh.
 * Enhance UI with advanced tooltips.

+Screenshot /Demos:

+show what the dashboard look like:
+ Example: